patterns-app/patterns-devkit/README.md

   <img width="800" src="assets/linear-basis.svg">
   <img width="650" src="assets/basis.svg">
 </p>
-<h3 align="center">The Data Operating System</h3>
+<h3 align="center">Serverless Data Science</h3>
 <p>&nbsp;</p>

-**Basis** is the one tool you need to power your entire data stack.
-At its core, Basis is a framework for building **functional reactive data systems** from modular components.
+**Basis** is the one tool you need to power your entire data science pipeline.
+At its core, Basis is a framework for building **functional reactive data flow** from modular components.
 It lets developers write pure `datafunctions` in **Python or SQL** that operate reactively on `datablocks`, immutable sets of data records whose structure are described by flexible `schemas`.
 These functions can be composed into simple or complex data flows that power all operations of a data system, including:

 - API ingestion
 - SQL transformation
 - Machine learning training and prediction
 - Webhooks, event streams, and triggers
 - Visualization
 - Export and callbacks

 The functional reactive paradigm enables powerful benefits: